How to compare Medicare Supplement Plan G vs Plan F?

 Table 1.
 How to compare Medicare Supplement Plan G vs Plan F vs Plan N

-Medicare Supplement Plan G vs Plan F – When Plan G is preferable to Plan F
+Medicare Supplement Plan G vs Plan F – When is Plan G preferable?

 The historical popularity of Plan F is easy to explain.
 It is the only plan in which ALL Medicare ‘gaps’ are covered.
 It is very convenient: once you’ve paid the premium, there is no need to be concerned about any out-of-pocket expenses.